SQL - Wildcards

 - | Represents a range of characters. | '[a-d]%' represents a value that starts with a, b, c or d, for example - ant, bat, cat or dog etc. |

-^ | Represents any character not specified within [].
-Note: In MS Access, exclamation mark (!) is used instead of (^). | '[^ack]%' represents a value that does not start with a, c or k, for example - bat, dog or rat etc. |
+[^] | Represents any character not specified within []. | '[^ack]%' represents a value that does not start with a, c or k, for example - bat, dog or rat etc. |

-# | In MS Access, represents any single numeric character. | '5#5' represents a three digit number with 5 at one's and hundred's place, for example - 505, 555 or 595 etc. |
+# | Represents any single numeric character. | '5#5' represents a three digit number with 5 at one's and hundred's place, for example - 505, 555 or 595 etc. |

-The below table describes patterns which is used with LIKE operator and uses (%) and (_).
+The table below describes patterns which is used with LIKE operator and uses (%) and (_).

 Pattern | Description |